ozguraltintop/ozguraltintop/README.md

 - 🤝 I’m looking for help with **Electron JS**

-- 👨‍💻 All of my projects are available at [www.devialt.com/reference](www.devialt.com/reference)
+- 👨‍💻 All of my projects are available at <a href="https://www.devialt.com/reference">devialt references</a>

 - 📝 I regularly write articles on [devialt.com](devialt.com)